zopefoundation/Zope/docs/ZMI.rst

 * ``ustring``
 * ``ulines``

-The value of the properties have to be paths or URLs to CSS resp.
+The value of the property has to be one or more paths/URLs to CSS resp.
 JavaScript which will be included in the HTML of the ZMI.
 (Paths have to be resolvable by the browser aka not simple file system paths.)